Dannyang27/Kalculator/README.md

 # Kalculator The App
-Simple and Intuitive Calculator for Android devices
+Simple and Intuitive Calculator for Android

 ![Calculator](https://github.com/Dannyang27/Kalculator/blob/master/pics/calculator.gif)

 Here is a slight demonstration of the app itself.
-#Operation it can perform:#
+# Operation it can perform: #

 1. Addition
 2. Substraction